opensearch-project/documentation-website/_search-plugins/point-in-time.md

 ## Security model

-This section describes the permissions needed to use PIT API operations if you are running OpenSearch with the security plugin enabled.
+This section describes the permissions needed to use PIT API operations if you are running OpenSearch with the Security plugin enabled.

 Users can access all PIT API operations using the `point_in_time_full_access` role.
 If this role doesn't meet your needs, mix and match individual PIT permissions to suit your use case.
 Each action corresponds to an operation in the REST API.
 For example, the `indices:data/read/point_in_time/create` permission lets you create a PIT.
 The following are the possible permissions: